weblancaster/breakpoint-chrome-extension/README.md

 # Breakpoint Chrome Extension

-Description: (Project under development) Chrome extension to help designers and developers to generate media-queries to their Responsive Design projects.
+Description: Chrome extension help designers and developers to generate media-queries to their Responsive Design projects.

 ## History